- Preface

 Summary

-Loom's Virtual Threads as a Metaverse
+Virtual Streams Loom as a Metaverse

-| Approach | Task Type | Scalability | Code Complexity | Resources (CPU/Memory) | Considerations for Selection |
+| Approach | Type of Tasks | Scalability | Code Complexity | Resources (CPU/Memory) | Prerequisites for Choosing |

 |---|---|---|---|---|---|

-| Normal Threads (Thread) | CPU-bound or simple I/O | Up to Hundreds of Threads | Simple | High Memory Load with a Large Number of Threads | Few Tasks, Strict Thread Control, Simple Synchronization |
+| Regular Threads (Thread) | CPU-bound or simple I/O | Up to hundreds of threads | Simple | High memory load with a large number of threads | Few tasks, strict control over threads, simple synchronization |

-| Fork/Join Framework | CPU-bound, divide-and-conquer | Hundreds of threads efficiently | Medium, requires task splitting | Optimized for small tasks, work-stealing | Large calculations with the ability to recursively split into subtasks |
+| Fork/Join Framework | CPU-bound, divide-and-conquer | Hundreds of threads efficiently | Medium, requires task splitting | Optimized for small tasks, work-stealing | Large computations with the possibility of recursive splitting into subtasks |

-| CompletableFuture | I/O-bound, asynchronous chains | Thousands of tasks using pools | Medium/High (callback, composition) | Depends on thread pool, I/O blocking reduces efficiency | Many asynchronous operations, need to combine results, error handling |
+| CompletableFuture | I/O-bound, asynchronous chains | Thousands of tasks when using pools | Medium/High (callback, composition) | Depends on the thread pool, I/O blocking reduces efficiency | Many asynchronous operations, need to combine results, error handling |

-| Virtual threads (Project Loom) | I/O-bound, millions of parallel tasks | Tens of thousands - millions of threads | Low memory footprint, efficient JVM lock management | Bulk I/O operations, HTTP services, external service calls, multi-million connections |
+| Virtual Threads (Project Loom) | I/O-bound, millions of parallel tasks | Tens of thousands — millions of threads | Low, code remains synchronous | Low memory load, effective JVM lock management | Mass I/O operations, HTTP services, external service calls, multi-million connections |

-Java has evolved from classic multithreading to modern tools capable of handling millions of parallel tasks.
-Mastery of all three approaches—the Fork/Join Framework, CompletableFuture, and Project Loom— marks a mature developer who understands the nature of parallel computing, resource management, and the architecture of scalable systems.
+Java has evolved from classic multithreading to modern tools, capable of handling millions of parallel tasks.
+Mastery of all three approaches — Fork/Join Framework, CompletableFuture and Project Loom — distinguishes a mature developer who understands the nature of parallel computing, resource management, and the architecture of scalable systems.

-An expert proficient in these tools is capable of:
+An expert who masters these tools can:

-— creating efficient CPU algorithms;
+— create efficient CPU algorithms;

-— building asynchronous reactive chains;
+— build asynchronous reactive chains;

 Useful Articles: